Terms and Conditions

-4. a) On the date of the expiration of the term of the Agreement, the Agreement shall automatically renew for the term of the original selected product package (one, three, nine or twelve months) unless the Agreement is terminated in writing no later than 7 days prior to termination of the Agreement (either by fax or mail or using the online form at
+- After the expiry of the term of the Agreement, the Agreement shall automatically renew for the term of the original selected product package (one, three, nine or twelve months), unless the Agreement is terminated in writing (either by mail or using the online form).
+For packages with a one-month term, the period of notice shall be 7 days to the end of the contract term.
+For packages with a longer term, the period of notice shall be one month to the end of the contract term.

 - Termination takes effect only upon timely receipt by the Provider of the customer’s decision to terminate the Agreement.